 Puno is located in the southeastern of Peru.
 If we were to describe it in one word only we would say…Golden, which seems like the right signature for it.

 Located in the Altiplano area, Puno has been treasured with the Titicaca Lake a precious and the highest lake in the world that shares territory over Peru and Bolivia.
-This lake has been of great importance not only by for the Incas but for other pre Colombian cultures as well, and clearly give us a better understanding of the Andean cosmovision of that time.
+This lake has been of great importance not only for the Incas but for other pre-Colombian cultures as well, and clearly give us a better understanding of the Andean cosmovision of that time.
 If you are passing by Puno then discover every jewel that is worth visiting!

 Check the list with our Top and best things to do in Puno:

 Even though the Amantani island receives a great number of tourists today, they had kept richer their cultural identity and it shows.
 As a community, they have developed this project where they offer homestay to the visitors that wish to stay and live a true experience interacting with the locals.

 Additionally, the community had built a stunning boutique hotel with views over the Titicaca Lake.
 It has a romantic concept and by staying there you will still be helping to the development of the island.

 Taquile is a very special Island and worth visiting, most full-day tours include the visit along Uros island.
 The fame that Taquile has acquired over the past years is due to its male skilled wavers who create a beautiful and high-quality textile with extraordinary colors.

 During the visit, visitors also are taken to various small but interesting ruins, besides of the opportunity to take the best shots of the Titicaca Lake as the views from the island are simply stunning.

 Even though it has become very touristy over the last few years Uros has a special charm and I’d say it’s worth your time.
 The whole community moves to the Lake to avoid conflicts with other communities on the shore, from ancient times they start building their boats and later their homes out of “totora” reed which is pretty remarkable.